Last Updated 6/2019

 The Center holds some 5,000 artifacts related to Franklin Delano Roosevelt.
 These include plaques, busts, political buttons, campaign textiles, toys, dolls, glass and tinware, china, paintings, and other artifacts.

-This collection is not formally a part of the Roosevelt Library's collection, although it is administered by the Library staff and print items in the collection are cataloged in the Library's online book catalog.
-The Center for New Deal Studies has its own separate Director, Advisory Board and budget.
-See the Center for New Deal Studies' Web site for more information on its programs, services and governance.
+This collection is not formally a part of the Roosevelt Library's collection, although the Library staff administers it, and print items in the collection are cataloged in the Library's online book catalog.
+The Center for New Deal Studies has its separate Director, Advisory Board, and budget.
+See the Center for New Deal Studies for more information on its programs, services, and governance.

 All policy decisions about future additions to this collection are determined by the Center and its Director and Advisory Board.